Why custom potions matter on a real server

 - Add one or more

-custom effectswith duration and level. - Optionally enable bottle color, lore, and
+custom effectswith duration and level. - Decide whether the bottle needs a custom name, lore, and color.

 /givecommand into console or a command block.